cancerwise/machine-learning/README.md

 ## Library

-Here's list of libraries that we use to build our ML models:
+Here's a list of libraries that we use to build our ML models:
 1. **Matplotlib**
 2. **Numpy**
 3. **Tensorflow**